ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 You want to share the end result with the world and get it right from day one.
 It's this danger that prevents people from shipping at all.

-In August I launched <a href="https://withjack.co.uk">Jack</a>.
+In August I launched <a href="https://withjack.co.uk">With Jack</a>.
 I wouldn't say I was _embarrassed_ by it—I was proud to get to the point of shipping because it had been <a href="/idea-to-launch-in-11-years/">a long slog</a>.
 But I purposely launched with a bare bones business model.

-Jack started with just one type of insurance.
+With Jack started with just one insurance product.

 Despite it not being the industry norm to offer only one type of cover, I'm glad I did.
 If I was to build another business I'd adopt the same one product approach.
 Below are the reasons why.

 <h3>Avoid Making Assumptions By Gathering Data</h3>

 Professional indemnity is the most popular cover amongst freelancers.
-Making this Jack's flagship product—and the one we'd launch with—was a no-brainer.
+Making this With Jack's flagship product—and the one we'd launch with—was a no-brainer.
 I wouldn't run any business without it.

 The other key covers are: